CellularPrivacy/Android-IMSI-Catcher-Detector/STYLEGUIDE.md

 #### On Bugs and Suggestions

 * Discovered a real bug?
-Then have a a look if the [Issue](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues?state=open) already exists.
-If not, [create it](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/new)!
+Please follow our instructions on [how to corretly submit Issues](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/How-to-correctly-submit-Issues).
 * NEVER be shy to [suggest a new feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/WANTED_FEATURES) - but PLEASE skip questions on ETAs.
 Thank you.
 * Be polite and respectful.
 This project is like a plant: Be gentle to it and let it grow!